roboscienceorg/book/source/Motion/DriveSystems.rst

 (https://www.servocity.com/actobotics), Lego, or Vex one can quickly assemble nearly anything that your mind can dream up.
-One novel approach to all wheel steering is the Syncro Drive system :numfig:`fig:syncrodrive`.
+One novel approach to all wheel steering is the Syncro Drive system :numref:`fig:syncrodrive`.
 Using three or four steered wheels, the wheels are connected by a chain or cable allowing all wheels to be steered.
 Each wheel is kept in a parallel mode so that motion is possible in any direction.